rodolphe74/DitherToMo/README.md

 N+2|size of chunk|lz77 RAMB bytes data
 ...|...|...

-[^4]:sometimes compressed chunks is bigger than uncompressed one
+[^4]:sometimes compressed chunks are bigger than uncompressed one